cjacker/opensource-toolchain-w60x/README.md

 ```

 # Debugging
 **Broken**
+W600 debugging can be supported by upstream OpenOCD and forked w60x-openocd v0.10, but as I tried, both not works.
+I tried it with DAP-Link, ST-Link and JLink debugger :
-- Programming only works with JLink.
+- Firmware flashing only works with JLink.
 - When encountering a breakpoint, the program does not stop running.

-I don’t have much interest to fix it now.
+I don’t have much interest to fix it.
 This tutorial will be updated if this issue fixed.

 Pinmap:
 | W600 | JTag/SWD  |